intelligent-machine-learning/dlrover/docs/design/virtual-env.md

 train DL models.

-DLRover consists of four major components: Brain, Trainer, Store and Job Operator (i.e., training framework related, like Tensorflow, Flink, PyTorch etc.).
+DLRover consists of four major components: Brain, Trainer, Store and Job Operator (i.e., training framework related, like Tensorflow, PyTorch etc.).
 Each component has its own virtual environment.
 Note that two virtual DLRovers could share the same virtual components.
 For example, DLRover #1 and DLRover #2 could have different virtual Trainers but use the same virtual Brain.